dial25sd/pyperpwn/README.md

 ```
 ***
+##Automated successs verification of exploits for Penetration Testing with Metasploit
+####This tool is made for use in Penetration Testing tasks.
+Use at your own risk.

 All the following console commands refer to linuxoid operating systems.
 They have been tested using Manjaro/Arch Linux.
 For Windows instructions see the documentation of the corresponding application.
+***
 # Setup

 1. Install Metasploit Framework + PostgreSQL.